 Where Does Artificial Vanilla Come From?

 As science has evolved we can now leave the beavers alone.
 Modern synthetic flavorings are made in laboratories.
-Chemical components are used to replicate vanillin, the natural substance found in the beans that provides its distinctive aroma and flavor.
+Chemical components are used to replicate vanillin, the natural substance found in the seed pods that provides its distinctive aroma and flavor.

-Synthetic flavouring is used in most vanilla-flavored products as it is much faster, easier, and cheaper to produce than the beans harvested from orchids over a three to four-year period.
+Authentic vanilla production is costly and labor intensive.
+Imitation vanilla (synthetic flavoring) is used in most vanilla-flavored products as it is much faster, easier, and cheaper to produce than the beans harvested from orchids over a three to four-year period.
 Around 18,000 metric tons of synthetic flavoring are produced yearly.
-You can identify the use of chemical flavorings in products by looking for the words ‘imitation’ or ‘artificial flavoring’ on the label.
+You can identify the use of artificial flavors in products by looking for the words ‘imitation extract’ or ‘artificial flavoring’ on the label.
 It may also be referred to as vanilla essence.

 How To Tell If It Is Real Vanilla?

-Besides products indicating on the labeling that they contain real vanilla, vanilla beans, or vanilla extract, you will be able to identify tiny black specs in the ice cream, yogurt, cookies, or other items where real beans are used.
+Besides products indicating on the labeling that they contain real vanilla, vanilla beans, or vanilla extract, you will be able to identify tiny black specs in the ice cream, yogurt, sugar cookies, or other items where real vanilla seeds are used.

-The natural extract used for baking should have a brown tinge, while the synthetic flavoring will be labeled as ‘essence’ with a caramel color or clear appearance.
+The natural vanilla bean extract used for baking should have a brown tinge, while the synthetic flavoring will be labeled as ‘essence’ with a caramel color or clear appearance.

-Using real vanilla offers a depth of flavor and subtle spice nuances that artificial vanilla products just can’t capture, although they may get pretty close.
-Considering that the pods are so expensive, you may want to try making your own homemade extract.
+Using the real thing offers a depth of flavor and subtle spice nuances that artificial products just can’t capture, although they may get pretty close.
+Considering that the price of vanilla pods is so high, you may want to try making your own homemade extract.
 This way you can get that authentic flavor at a better price, and you know exactly what it is made of.

 FAQs